Recently Admitted Undergraduate Students

-Students registered for six or more credit hours per semester must comply with the immunization requirements in accordance with the New York State Public Health Law.
-Details of the immunization requirements and the immunization form are available at FIT Health Services.
-Please submit the immunization form by August 1, 2021.
+All students who access campus facilities in-person must be vaccinated against COVID-19 and boosted once eligible, with limited exceptions.
+Additionally, all students must comply with the MMR immunization requirements in accordance with the New York State Public Health Law.
+Details of the immunization requirements and the immunization forms are available at FIT Health Services.

 All students with a disability, as well as pregnant students, seeking reasonable accommodations are encouraged to register with the Office of Disability Support Services (FIT-ABLE).
 For detailed information on services, registration, and documentation, please visit Disability Support Services (FIT-ABLE).

 Admitted international students wishing to secure an I-20 (Certificate of Eligibility for Nonimmigrant F-1 status) or to transfer their F-1 status to FIT must complete and submit the International Student Financial Statement (ISFS).
 The ISFS form can be found at FIT International Student Services.
 FIT will issue an I-20 within five working days if you have submitted the $150 nonrefundable tuition deposit, completed the ISFS, and submitted the necessary documentation.
 International students who do not require an I-20 must complete the waiver section on page 4 of the ISFS.
 In order to apply for an F-1 visa from a U.S. Consulate, you must provide the following: